Richard-lau200/ECE740/100_model/readme_cifar100.md

 The model is from https://github.com/weiaicunzai/pytorch-cifar100.git with the ccuracy aounrd 76%

-1. Use the command below to train the model
+1. Use the command below to train the model.
 ```bash
 python train.py -net resnet18 -gpu
 ```